swaraj-khan/Avatar-James-Cameron-RAG-Chatbot/README.md

     - Once uploaded, click **Run** to start the chatbot.

 3. **Run the Chatbot**:
     After loading the flow in Langflow, you can start querying the chatbot directly through the interface.
-It will retrieve relevant information and generate answers related to *Avatar*.
+It will retrieve relevant information and generate answers related to *Constitution Of India*.

-## Example Queries

-- "Who directed *Avatar*?"
-- "What is the name of the planet in *Avatar*?"
-- "How was the visual effects technology developed for *Avatar*?"

 ## Customization